iccicci/rotating-file-stream/README.md

 ### filename

-The most complex problem about file name is: "how to call the rotated file name?"
+The most complex problem about file name is: _how to call the rotated file name?_

 The answer to this question may vary in many forms depending on application requirements and/or specifications.
 If there are no requirements, a `string` can be used and _default rotated file name generator_ will be used;